-System measuring Wales' school performance scrapped
+Education: System measuring Wales' school performance scrapped

 There will also be more frequent inspections from September 2024, the Welsh government said.

-Ending categorisation has been welcomed by the headteacher of Ysgol Dyffryn Conwy secondary school in Llanrwst, Conwy county.
+Ending categorisation has been welcomed by the head teacher of Ysgol Dyffryn Conwy secondary school in Llanrwst, Conwy county.

 "Obviously seeing a school that was in a red category compared with amber or even green was certainly looked at as a negative impact on that school," said Owain Gethin Davies.